jkkummerfeld/slate/README.md

  - Underlined, current selected item
  - Green on black, 'a' items
- - Yellow on black, 's' items
+ - Blue on black, 's' items
- - Purple on black, 'd' items
+ - Magenta on black, 'd' items
  - Cyan on black, multiple types for a single token

 For linking, the default is: